titu1994/Image-Super-Resolution/README.md

 The model weights are already provided in the weights folder, therefore simply running :<br>
 `python main.py "imgpath"`, where imgpath is a full path to the image.

-The default model is DDSRCNN, which outperforms the other three models.
+The default model is DSRCNN, which outperforms the other three models.
 To switch models,<br>
 `python main.py "imgpath" --model="type"`, where type = `sr`, `esr`, `dsr` or `ddsr`

 If the scaling factor needs to be altered then :<br>